tiagoprn/project_snyper/README.md

 mind that this project is just an umbrella, so each bullet can be developed/ used independently.

-- Code that is shareable must be on a "commons" module under this main project directory.

 ### For the development of each bullet, follow this process: